Sashanksurya/discoverai-endee/README.md

 ## 🏗️ How It Works

 ### Step 1 — Planner Agent
-Receives the user query and uses Claude to:
+Receives the user query and uses  to:
 - Understand the mood, genre, themes, and intent
 - Rewrite it as a rich descriptive query optimised for vector search